Hills Football League

 Both divisions have their own programs for the season.
 There is a promotion and relegation system that received criticism in 2014 following the ultimately unsuccessful decision to relegate Echunga in the same season that they won the Central Division premiership.
 It is the second biggest league in South Australia after the South Australian Amateur Football League.

 In 2009 the Uraidla Districts Football Club became the first team in HFL history to secure all senior premierships (A, B & C) in a single season a feat that was followed by Hahndorf in 2016.

 History

 The Hills FL was formed in 1967 as a result of the merger of the original Hills Central FL and the Torrens Valley FL.
 For a number of years, the competition consisted of three divisions, firstly known as the Central Zone, the Northern Zone and the Southern Zone.
 This later changed to Zone 1, 2 and 3 with two years also providing a Zone 4.
 Eventually in 1979 the two divisions that exist today was established.
 The one year that was an exception was 1983 when competition was played in one division.

 Heathfield-Aldgate United hold the record for the most premierships won in succession from 1971 to 1977.

+Hills Football Association

+1902

+The Hills Football Association (HFA) was formed.
+Founding clubs were: